 Thank you for the blessing of having had Angus in our life.

 We can only imagine what it’s like for a loyal and loving dog to spend her life with a person, and then, when she starts to experience medical problems, her person dumps her at the shelter.
 Little 13-year-old Sophie was left there, alone, just when she needed her person the most.

 TSCR rescued Sophie from the shelter, and it took her many weeks to adapt.
-Because she has been through such a wrenching abandonment, and since she is now happy and content, TSCR has decided that this little lady needs to stay with her forever foster.
+Because she had been through such a wrenching abandonment, and since she was now happy and content, we decided that this little lady needed to stay with her forever foster.

-There’s no telling how much time Sophie has left to to enjoy life in foster care.
-She has been diagnosed with congestive heart failure, in additional to her arthritis, limited hearing, and worsening vision.
-She has also had extensive dental work, to fix a mouth full of rotten teeth.
+Sophie had been diagnosed with congestive heart failure, in additional to her arthritis, limited hearing, and worsening vision.
+She also had extensive dental work to fix a mouth full of rotten teeth.